Anchor-Protocol/speculo-docs/bAssets/bAssets.md

 ### Mint

-- `Delegate{validator, amount}` - Moves `amount` Assets from the `env.sender` account to the `contract` account.
+- `InitiateMint{validator, amount}` - Moves `amount` Assets from the `env.sender` account to the `contract` account.
 Moved Assets are delegated to the `validator` account from the `contract` account.
 The `validator` field is optional and can be left blank if an algorithm for automatic delegations exist.

-- `Mint{msg_proof, amount}` - Verifies the validity of a delegation request having size `amount` using `msg_proof`.
+- `FinishMint{msg_proof, amount}` - Verifies the validity of a delegation request having size `amount` using `msg_proof`.
 Creates a corresponding number of new bAssets and adds them to the `env.sender` account.

-### Claim Rewards
+### Withdraw Rewards

-- `ClaimRewards{}` - Claims staking rewards from validators to the `contract` account.
+- `InitiateRewardWithdrawal{}` - Claims staking rewards from validators to the `contract` account.

-- `WithdrawRewards{msg_proof}` - Verifies whether staking rewards have been claimed using `msg_proof`.
+- `FinishRewardWithdrawal{msg_proof}` - Verifies whether staking rewards have been claimed using `msg_proof`.
 Moves a corresponding amount of claimed rewards (denominated in Assets) to the `env.sender` account.

 ### Burn

-- `Undelegate{validator, amount}` - Burns `amount` bAssets and relays a transaction that undelegates a corresponding number of Assets from the `validator` account.
+- `InitiateBurn{validator, amount}` - Burns `amount` bAssets and relays a transaction that undelegates a corresponding number of Assets from the `validator` account.
 The `validator` field is optional and can be left blank if an algorithm for automatic undelegations exist.

-- `Redeem{msg_proof, amount}` - Verifies the validity of an undelegation request using `msg_proof`.
+- `FinishBurn{msg_proof, amount}` - Verifies the validity of an undelegation request using `msg_proof`.
 Moves undelegated Assets to the `env.sender` account.
 This message triggers the `ClaimRewards{}` message, crediting all previously accrued staking rewards to the `env.sender` account.

 ### Send